Another Word For MANIPULATION

 Noun : The improper use of something for selfish purposes.

-Noun : The act or result of forcibly depriving someone of something to which they have a natural right.
+Noun : The act or result of forcibly depriving someone of something to which they have a right.

 falsification